gloria-kim/Cracking-the-Coding-Interview/README.md

-# Google-Kick-Start
+# Craking-the-Coding-Interview
-This repository is created to practice problems from Google Kick Start (https://codingcompetitions.withgoogle.com/kickstart).
+This repository is created to practice problems from Cracking the Coding Interview (6th Edition).